oracle/odpi/doc/src/private_structs/dpiObjectType.rst

 calling the function :func:`dpiObjectType_getInfo()` on a collection that contains objects.
 Object types are destroyed when the last reference to them is released by the call :func:`dpiObjectType_release()`.
-All of the attributes of the structure :ref:`dpiBaseType` are included in this structure in addition to the ones specific to this structure described below.
+All of the attributes of the structure :ref:`dpiBaseType<dpiBaseType>` are included in this structure in addition to the ones specific to this structure described below.

 .. member:: dpiConn \*dpiObjectType.conn

-    Specifies a pointer to the :ref:`dpiConn` structure which was used to create this structure.
+    Specifies a pointer to the :ref:`dpiConn<dpiConn>` structure which was used to create this structure.

 .. member:: OCIType \*dpiObjectType.tdo